Kurokodairua/DevFest_CrabGame/README.md

 A simple 2D game built with Golang and Ebitengine.

+**Note:** This is a simplified game version for exploring Ebitengine in short knowledge sharing sessions.
+Please see [crab-complete](https://github.com/isensee-bastian/crab-complete) if you are interested in an expanded version of the game.

 ### How to Run

 * Ensure [Go is installed on your system](https://go.dev/doc/install)